JCQ81/ollama-web/README.md

 # ollama-web

-An extremely basic quick'n'dirty web interface for Ollama, running in a single docker container.
+An extremely basic but functional web interface for Ollama, running in a single docker container.

 ![](./img/ollama-web-example.png)